RoyBerube/Lagrange/_posts/2017-07-24-Adventures in Calculating Pi.md

 }
 ```

-The reason to use fractions is that each step has absolute precision without the precision loss if we were to use decimal numbers.
-Even in my optimized version the fraction values blow up immensely.
+The reason to use fractions is that each step has absolute precision without the precision loss of using decimal numbers.
+Even in this optimized version the fraction values blow up immensely.
 Note the comments in the code for some timing measurements.
 Time required increases exponentially; I did not bother to try runs over 100k digits because of this.

 I later experimented with some other algorithms in C# that are much quicker, but this is enough for now.